fubar2/toolfactory-galaxy-docker/README.md

 ## Overview

 This repository contains the Dockerfile and files needed to build and run the container image available from quay.io/fubar2/toolfactory-galaxy-docker.
-It allows the user to build new Galaxy tool wrappers inside Galaxy, using the specialised ToolFactory tool - a Galaxy tool that generates tool wrappers.
+It allows the tool builder to build new Galaxy tool wrappers inside Galaxy, using the specialised ToolFactory tool - a Galaxy tool that generates tool wrappers.

 It relies on https://github.com/bgruening/docker-galaxy-stable (20.09 at present) and